mousepawmedia/pawlib/docs/source/general/setup.rst

 All ``#include`` commands follow the format ``#include "pawlib/HEADER.hpp"``, where ``HEADER.hpp`` is the header file you wish to include.

-Everything in PawLIB is in ``namespace pawlib``.
-When using IOChannel, the formatting enumerations are in ``namespace pawlib::ioformat``.

 Building Tester
 ============================